yannickbohrer/React-Template-CLI/README.md

 - `--test`: Generate test file along with component.
 Will use or create (if not existent) test dir at component location

 ### Important:
-- when adding a template file, the file name (without file extension) has to match component name exactly
+- when adding a template file, the component name has to include the file name (without file extension) exactly

 #### Assets Directory:
 ```bash